ikjordan/picozx81/README.md

 If the user enters the `LOAD` command without specifying a file name the SD Card directory menu is displayed and a file to load can be selected.
 The emulator is configured to the settings specified for the file in the `config.ini` files.
 Unlike for option 1, the emulator is only reset if the configuration differs.
 This, for example, allows for RAMTOP to be manually set before loading a program
 #### 3. Via `LOAD "program-name"` (ZX81 only)
 If a file name is specified, then `.p` is appended and an attempt is made to load the file from the current directory.
 The configuration for the file is read.
 A reset is performed only if required by a configuration change.
 This allows for multiple parts of an application to be loaded e.g. [HiRes Chess](https://spectrumcomputing.co.uk/entry/32021/ZX81/Hi-res_Chess) or [QS games](#qs-udg-graphics) that include character definitions

+If the supplied filename, with `.p` appended, does not exist in the current directory, then the `LOAD` fails with error `D`.

 ### Save
 #### ZX81
-To save a program the `SAVE "Filename"` command is used. `.p` is appended to the supplied file name and it is saved in the current directory.
+To save a program the `SAVE "Filename"` command is used.
+If `"Filename"` has no extension then `.p` is appended to the supplied file name.
+The file is saved in the current directory.
 If a file of the specified name already exists, it is overwritten

 #### ZX80
 To save a program the `SAVE` command is used.
 It does not take a file name, so the program is saved in the current directory with the name `"zx80prog.o"`.
 If a file with that name already exists it is overwritten

+### Loading and Saving Memory Blocks
+The emulator supports extensions to `LOAD` and `SAVE` to support the loading and saving of memory blocks.
+The syntax is similar to that used by [ZXPAND](https://github-wiki-see.page/m/charlierobson/ZXpand-Vitamins/wiki/ZXpand---Online-Manual)
+#### Load
+`LOAD "filename;nnnnn"`
+where `nnnnn` represents a decimal number specifying the target address
+##### Failure Modes
+Error `B` is reported if:
++ The target address is not in available RAM
++ The target address plus the length of data in the file is not in available RAM
++ The target address is not a number

+Error `D` is reported if:
++ The specified filename does not exist in the current directory (no `.p` extension is added)
+#### Save
+`SAVE "filename;sssss,llll"`
+where:
++ `sssss` represents a decimal number specifying the start address of memory to be saved
++ `llll` specifies the number of bytes of memory to be saved
+##### Failure Modes
+Error `B` is reported if:
++ The start address is not in available RAM
++ The start address plus the number of bytes to save is not in available RAM

+If the string passed to `SAVE` cannot be parsed into a valid `filename` `sssss` and `llll` triple then it is treated as a single filename and a program file is saved with the name of the supplied string (with `.p` appended if there is no `.` in the supplied string)

 # Applications Tested
 Testing the emulator has been a great way to experience some classic ZX81 games and demos, including many that stretch the ZX81 and ZX80 well beyond what Sinclair may have originally expected.
 The following have been successfully tested: